 Expect DJ soundtracks, giant screens, funfair attractions and a complete selection of street food & drink throughout the arena.
 What is more, the Torchlight Procession will be taking place for the first time since 2019, and is expecting to welcome 20,000 participants.

 The Torchlight Procession will be raising funds for the homelessness charity Social Bite, hoping to raise £50,000 for the worthy cause.
-Taking place on Friday, December 29, the procession will start at The Meadows at 7pm and will make its way to the city centre.
+Taking place on Friday, December 29, the procession will start at The Meadows at 7:30pm and will make its way to the city centre.
 Keep in mind that the start location is not the same as the previous years!
-Live entertainment will begin at 6pm at The Meadows, before the procession starts an hour later.
+Live entertainment will begin at 6pm at The Meadows before the procession starts.

 Hogmanay Street Party